 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, South Pole reported total carbon emissions of approximately 274,870 kg CO2e in Australia, a notable increase from about 245,520 kg CO2e in 2022.
-The company has not disclosed specific emissions data for Scope 1 and Scope 2, but it has reported Scope 3 emissions in previous years, with a total of about 238,540 kg CO2e in 2022.
-South Pole has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 greenhouse gas emissions by 72% by 2030 from a 2019 base year.
-Additionally, the company plans to achieve a 91.5% reduction in Scope 3 emissions from air-related business travel per full-time equivalent (FTE) and a 27.5% reduction in all other Scope 3 emissions from business travel by the same year.
-Long-term, South Pole is committed to reaching net-zero emissions across its value chain by 2040, with a target to reduce total emissions (Scopes 1, 2, and 3) by 90% by 2040 from the 2019 baseline.
-These targets have been validated by the Science Based Targets initiative (SBTi) and are aligned with the goal of limiting global warming to 1.5°C. South Pole's emissions data and climate commitments are sourced from South Pole Carbon Asset Management AG, its parent company based in Switzerland.
+In 2023, South Pole reported total carbon emissions of approximately 274,870 kg CO2e in Australia, reflecting a significant increase from about 245,520 kg CO2e in 2022.
+The company has not disclosed specific emissions data for other regions or scopes, including Scope 1 and Scope 2 emissions.
+However, it has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 greenhouse gas emissions by 72% by 2030 from a 2019 base year.
+Additionally, South Pole is committed to achieving net-zero emissions across its entire value chain by 2040.
+The company has also established near-term targets to reduce Scope 3 emissions, specifically targeting a 91.5% reduction in air-related business travel emissions per full-time equivalent (FTE) and a 27.5% reduction in all other Scope 3 emissions from business travel by 2030.
+Long-term, South Pole aims for a 90% reduction in total Scope 1, 2, and 3 emissions by 2040.
+These targets have been validated by the Science Based Targets initiative (SBTi) and are aligned with the goal of limiting global warming to 1.5°C. South Pole's emissions data and climate commitments are inherited from its parent company, South Pole Carbon Asset Management AG, which is based in Switzerland.

 Access structured emissions data, company-specific emission factors, and source documents